-Nothing comes closer to the sheer versatility of Canva when it comes to create all of those graphics, images, and other assets you’d need for digital marketing.
+Nothing comes closer to the sheer versatility of Canva when it comes to creating all of those graphics, images, and other assets you’d need for digital marketing.

 Start with their free forever plan, of course.

-If you want to explore further, here are even more tools for graphic design that you can use.
+If you want to explore further, there are even more tools for graphic design that you can use.

 Website Building Solutions